Atanas Zafirov: Acting Chairman

 On December 11, during consultations with the President, Zafirov confirmed that the BSP would participate in talks with GERB.
 He further elaborated that the BSP aimed to participate in the formation of an "above-partisan", "national" government with a clear program.
 Commenting previous BSP Congress decisions about not supporting a government formed with a GERB mandate, he stated that the format of the government would insure that the cabinet does not have a clearly political nature.

 On 12 January, the National Council of the BSP voted to approve the parties participation in a coalition government with GERB and ITN, with Zafirov being nominated for the position of Deputy Prime Minister without portfolio.
-On the 15th of January, Zafirov confirmed that a coalition government led by Prime Minister Rosen Zhelyazkov, with external support from DPS-Dogan had been formed.
-On 16 January, Zafirov was sworn-in as part of the Zhelyazkov Government.
+On 15 January, Zafirov confirmed that a coalition government led by Prime Minister Rosen Zhelyazkov, with external support from DPS-Dogan had been formed.
+On 16 January, Zafirov was sworn in as part of the Zhelyazkov Government.
 In this role, Zafirov was tasked with coordinating the work of the BSP ministers and oversaw the governments relationship with certain government agencies, including the agencies on nuclear energy, child protection, refugees and state archive.
 At a press conference in early February, Zafirov defended the parties choice to enter government by claiming that key BSP priorities had been included in the government's agenda, as well as the need for stability.
 He further characterised the government as being based on mutual compromises, and emphasised that the BSP would leave the government if their core principles were negated.

 Zafirov was one of the candidates registered for the BSP leadership election.
 Opening his campaign in the BSP headquarters, Zafirov stated that he wished to modernise the party, restore a sense of collective leadership and increase support for local party structures.
 As his main accomplishments as acting leader, Zafirov noted the formation of a united left-wing coalition for the preceding election, as well as the parties entrance into government.
 As part of the National Council, Zafirov supported the amendment to the parties rule which returned the right to elect the chairperson of the party to the Congress, rather than directly.
-An amendment that was subsequently approved by the Congress on the 15th of February.
+An amendment that was subsequently approved by the Congress on 15 February.

-Speaking at the Congress, Zafirov criticised decisions made by previous Chairwoman, Korneliya Ninova, specifically in terms of aligning with "non-systemic" protest parties, crediting these decisions with contributing to a loss of support by the BSP.
+Speaking at the Congress, Zafirov criticised decisions made by previous chairwoman, Korneliya Ninova, specifically in terms of aligning with "non-systemic" protest parties, crediting these decisions with contributing to a loss of support by the BSP.
 He further stated his belief that continued participation in government, as well as measures to increase internal democracy would act to restore faith in the party among the electorate.
 Zafirov was elected as the new Chairman of the Bulgarian Socialist Party by the Congress, beating organisational secretary and minister of social affairs, Borislav Gutsanov, in the second round.
 In his victory speech, he promised to restore collective leadership within the party and respect internal democracy.